 If you have stayed a few days, you may not be asked for fine but be prepared.
 But if it is few months, a large amount of fine will be collected before you board the plane.
 Sometimes, renewal is not allowed, in that case also, you may have to leave the country with fine.

 Children can apply for visa even if they are included on their parent’s passport to avoid doubts.
 And must in case of, they are of 16 years or older.

-Ask the cruise ship operators if they have provisions, but basically shore excursions for a day or two won’t need additional visa.
-However land excursions do need visa.
+Ask the cruise ship operators if they have provisions, but basically shore excursions for a day or two won’t need an additional visa.
+However, land excursions do need visa.

 Once you leave Egypt, your passport will be stamped.
 You may need multiple visas for Egypt in case you plan to explore Egypt further.